Ir para o conteúdo

 DefaultColumnSize Sets the default length of string fields when the data source does not provide column length in the metadata.
 The default value is 2000.

-ConvertDateTimeToGMT Determines whether to convert date-time values to GMT, instead of the local time of the machine.
+ConvertDateTimeToGMT=True Converts date-time values to GMT, instead of the local time of the machine.
+The default value is False (use local time).

 RecordToFile=filename Records the underlying socket data transfer to the specified file.